The pros and cons of different electronic payment methods

 Pay by mobile phone

 Paying by smartphone is particularly quick and easy.
 Do you have a PostFinance credit card?
-You can use it not only with Samsung Pay, Google Pay and Apple Pay on your smartphone, but alsowith Swatch, Garmin and Fitbit watches.
+This can be used with Samsung Pay, Google Pay and Apple Pay on your mobile phone, as well as with Swatch, Garmin or Fitbit watches.
 To do this, you need to store the card.
 The PostFinance Card can also already be used with Apple Pay.
 The range is being expanded, meaning it will soon be possible to store the PostFinance Card on watches and in Google Pay.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings